Skip to content

 A Eurasian griffon vulture with a broad wingspan gliding above the green canyon wall of the Uvac reserve

 These are huge birds - a griffon’s wingspan runs to well over two and a half metres - and watching them ride the thermals out of the gorge, sometimes at eye level from a clifftop, is the moment that stays with people.
-They are one reason Uvac is such a draw for birdwatchers; the reserve has recorded more than 170 bird species in all.
+They’re one reason Uvac is such a draw for birdwatchers; the reserve has recorded more than 170 bird species in all.
 A practical note, and an honest one: the vultures are wild and wide-ranging, so sightings are likely but never guaranteed, and the odds are best in warm, clear weather when the thermals are strong and the birds are up and hunting.

 The viewpoints: seeing the meanders from above